gnedster/the-brain-trust/README.md

 style guide.
 Folks are welcome to make use ES6, be aware that available features are highly dependent on the node version.

+## Documentation

+Part of the culture is to document many of the things; the folks before you have taken the time to write out their thoughts in the effort that those reading them are able to contextualize the codebase quickly.
+If you see documentation in need of updating or has an error, or even an typo, pay it forward and help your fellow teammates.

 ## Contact

 Join our Slack team <https://opnd.slack.com>.